Lowkh/Practice_DevSecOps_2026_SCA_SAST_DAST/README.md

 ## Practice exercises

 - Run each workflow individually (SAST, SCA, DAST) and identify at least one finding.
+- From `pip-audit-report.json`, pick one vulnerable dependency, look it up, and propose an upgrade version.
 - Use the integrated pipeline and compare results across scans.
 - Fix one SCA or SAST issue, push again, and observe how the results change.
 - Use ZAP reports to identify which issues are headers vs application code.